 How to Restore a WordPress Site to a Previous Date Without a Backup

-In this tutorial, we’ll show you how to restore your WordPress site to a previous date without a backup!
+In this guide, I’ll show you how to restore your WordPress site without a traditional backup.
+Plus, you’ll get prevention tips so you never face this situation again.

 As you manage your WordPress website, you’re always updating it.
 Over the years, you’ll add new content, save customer data, customize your theme, and more.